 3 Questions To Ask Yourself Before You Find A Roommate in NYC

-Are you getting a roommate for the sole purpose of saving money?
+Are you getting a roommate in New York City for the sole purpose of saving money?

 That’s probably reason number one on the list for most people.
 NYC is a wealth of opportunity and excitement and priced to match.
 If saving money is a goal for you, then you’re probably feeling financial stress like 99.9% of the rest of the world.
 But keep in mind that saving money is the symptom.
 The root cause is stress.
-So be really choosy when finding a roommate to make sure this person is going to reduce your stress, and not add to it.
+So be really choosy when finding a roommate in New York City.
+Make sure this person is going to reduce your stress, and not add to it.
 If you don’t, then saving money won’t have accomplished your underlying goal, which is to lead a happier, healthier life.